MykBamberg/cpu-simulator/README.md

 # CPU Simulator

-## 8 bit binary implementation of Little Man Computer
+### 8 bit binary implementation of Little Man Computer

 This is a modified version of [pddring/cpu-simulator](https://github.com/pddring/cpu-simulator).

+You can try it out [here](https://mykbamberg.github.io/cpu-simulator/).

 ## Licensing